lavanon/NASA-Curiosity-image-viewer/README.md

 Allow the user to filter the images by camera:

 Cameras to choose from:
-  Front Hazard Avoidance
+  Front Hazard Avoidance | FHAZ
-  Rear Hazard Avoidance
+  Rear Hazard Avoidance | RHAZ
-  Mast
+  Mast | MAST
-  Navigation Cameras
+  Navigation Cameras | NAVCAM

 If no images are available provide a message that says "No available images"